cloudmesh-community/hid-sp18-514/project/project-praposal.md

-# Determining The Universality Of Benford’s Law Using Datasets In Data.gov
+# Universal Cloud REST service infrastructure to determine The Universality Of Benford’s Law Using Datasets In Data.gov
 By Orly Esteban and Ravinder Lambadi

 ## Keywords

-hid-sp18-514, ??, REST, Benford's Law
+hid-sp18-514, other students ??, REST, Benford's Law

 ## Abstract